Skip to Content

 5. Have less than $3,000 in resources

-What is the SNAP benefit per month in North Carolina?
+How much is SNAP in North Carolina?

 For example, a family of three with no income may receive up to $785 in monthly benefits or $485 each month if the family has a net monthly income of $1,000.

-Family SizeSNAP Benefits
+Household SizeSNAP Benefits

 1$298